Indra Swara: Trajectory

 The main objective of the group is to provide a space to publicize and promote, in Mexico and its surroundings, the ancient art and culture of Indonesia through a musical group of gamelan orchestra.
-It isn’t until 2005 that the group manages to get its own gamelan.
+It was not until 2005 that the group manages to get its own gamelan.
 Since March 2003 Fitra Ismu manages to raise enough money for the purchase of a gamelan and its freight from Java Indonesia to Mexico City.
 This is achieved, of course, with the administrative support of the Indonesian Embassy in Mexico, making use of the facilities available to its diplomatic corps.